 The question that the crisis of the modern state presents is the oldest question of all: how shall humans flourish?
 To what extent can we social humans flourish through our instincts for cooperation, and to what extent must we supplement the velvet glove of cooperation with the mailed fist of force?
 And what about religion?
 For many people God has died, and yet the early 21st century is experiencing in radical Islam and in global Christianity a strong renewal of religious faith.
 In the United States, religious faith and government power are famously supposed to be separate.
-Yet most of the political movements of the 20th century are best understood as secular religions, militantly combining church and states in a fight for a new heaven on earth.
+Yet most of the political movements of the 20th century are best understood as secular religions, militantly combining church and state in a fight for a new heaven on earth.

 If there are problems in the world — poverty, sickness, ignorance, inequality, oppression — what can government realistically do to mitigate them or solve them and, if government action has its limitations, what can other means achieve, such as religious faith and economic cooperation?
 That is to say: knowing what we know about the nature of governments and politicians and their supporters, what should we expect from a government program to, e.g., fight poverty?
 Or is this the wrong question?
-We might ask instead what is left of a meaningful life when the government has appropriated the social space of education, health care, providing for the future, relieving the poor, and made it the plaything of politicians and activists?
+We might ask instead what is left of a meaningful life for ordinary people when the government has appropriated the social space of education, health care, providing for the future, relieving the poor, and made it the plaything of politicians and activists?

 With the failure of the modern administrative state a space is created for a new philosophy of limited government.
 But how to found it, how to design and build it?
-Conservative and libertarian thinkers have traditionally argued for a smaller government from the philosophies of the 17th century Glorious Revolution and the 18th century American Revolution.
+Conservative and libertarian thinkers have traditionally argued for smaller government from the philosophies of the 17th century Glorious Revolution and the 18th century American Revolution.
 But for over a century these arguments have not persuaded the educated elite that now constitutes the ruling class in Europe and North America.
-Drawing on 19th century thought the modern educated elite has developed an apology for the rule of the educated and the expert, and rejects 17th and 18th century ideas as irrelevant and outmoded, when not utterly vitiated by racism, sexism and classism.
+Drawing on 19th century thought the modern educated elite has developed an apology for the rule of the educated and the expert, and rejects 17th and 18th century ideas as irrelevant and outmoded, when not utterly vitiated by racism, sexism and classism of that era.

 Assisted by 20th century ideas we shall argue in these pages that the problem with the modern state is that there is too much compulsion and too little cooperation, too many declarations of moral equivalents of war and not enough agreements to differ, too frequent collusion between religious and political power and between political and economic power and not enough separation of power.
 Governments and politicians are the human means for defense against existential perils and sudden emergencies.
 But most of life is working and discussing and exchanging and living and trying to divine the meaning of it all.
 We shall try to develop a social vision that balances the imperative for a defense against the dangers of the time with the need in every human to take up the responsibility, moral and practical, of freely and gladly contributing to the welfare and the flourishing of others.

 Humans are social animals called to cooperate for the common good in ordinary times and called to sacrifice during times of crisis.
 They are not born to be mechanical cogs in a government machine or serfs on a plantation.
 How is it that human social animals got to be regimented into the nursery of a nanny state?
 The answer lies with the secular religions that rushed to fill the hole in the human soul left by the death of God.
-They sought to build a world of peace and justice; but in their cramped imaginations the prophets of heaven on earth could not conceive of a way to do it except through government.
+They sought to build a world of peace and justice; but from their cramped imaginations the prophets of heaven on earth could not conceive of a way to do it except through government.

 Alas, government is not social; it is not cooperative; it is not adaptable; it is not inspirational.
 Government is force.